Phi Sigma Pi

-Phi Sigma Pi National Honor Fraternity (ΦΣΠ) is a gender-inclusive/mixed-sex national honor fraternity based in the United States.
-The fraternity is a 501(c)(3) not-for-profit organization incorporated in the state of Pennsylvania with the purpose of fostering scholarship, leadership, and fellowship.
+Phi Sigma Pi National Honor Fraternity (ΦΣΠ) is a gender-inclusive and mixed-sex national honor fraternity based in the United States.
+The fraternity is a 501(c)(3) not-for-profit organization incorporated in the state of Pennsylvania to foster scholarship, leadership, and fellowship.
 Phi Sigma Pi chapters are at more than 140 four-year collegiate institutions.

 History

 Interested in creating an honor society at State Teachers College at Warrensburg (now the University of Central Missouri), professors Dr. Eldo L. Hendricks, Dr. Claude A. Phillips, and Dr. Clarence H. McClure contacted Phi Beta Kappa.
 Phi Beta Kappa policy stated that chapters could only be established on campuses of qualified liberal arts colleges and universities; the State Teachers College at Warrensburg did not meet this requirement.
-They also contacted Omicron Delta Kappa and nationally known social fraternities which all had the same requirements as Phi Beta Kappa.
+They also contacted Omicron Delta Kappa and nationally known social fraternities, which all had the same requirements as Phi Beta Kappa.

 On February 14, 1916, Hendricks, Phillips, and McClure founded a new fraternity named Phi Sigma Pi Honorary Professional Fraternity when they could not find an existing fraternity to establish a chapter on their campus.
 Hendricks was the first to sign the fraternity's roll book, becoming known as Alpha 1, followed by Phillips and McClure.
-Its founders included the three professors (the founding fathers) and ten male students.
+Its founders included three professors (the founding fathers) and ten male students.

 Phi Sigma Pi's established ideals for its members called the Tripod: scholarship, leadership and fellowship: The Alpha chapter inducted twelve new members the next year and continued to grow.
-In 1921 the fraternity became national adding the Beta chapter at Northeast Missouri State University and the Gamma chapter at Bradley University.
+In 1921, the fraternity became national, adding the Beta chapter at Northeast Missouri State University and the Gamma chapter at Bradley University.
 Other chapters were added during the 1920s and early 1930s.

+Several chapters closed throughout the 1930s during the Great Depression.
+In 1934, Phi Sigma Pi began negotiating a merger with Kappa Phi Kappa, a larger educational fraternity.
+At the time, Phi Sigma Pi had 18 chapters and 500 members, and Kappa Phi Kappa had more than 40 chapters.
+In June 1934, the Northwestern Oklahoma State University chapter voted to join Kappa Phi Kappa.